IBM/Ansible-Automation-Platform-L3/docs/Part 2/02 Deploy an AIX Partition.md

 If you cloned the Git repository earlier, a template has already been crafted for you; otherwise, you will need to recreate it using the sample code below.

 !!! note "SELLERS AND TECH SELLERS"
     Both job roles will need to modify the *cloud.yaml* template to specifications matching your ITZ credentials and environment.
-The value **idXXXXXXXX** must be replaced with the *username/ID* that was recorded from the Project Kit page.
+The value **idXXXXXXXX** must be replaced with the *username/ID* that was recorded from the Project Kit.

     The same holds true for other variables or fields that have been bolded below in the sample script: if it is highlighted in red text within the screenshot, you must modify the *clouds.yaml* script for those fields to your own specifications and then save the changes before moving on.